poole/hyde/docs/README.md

 Should you think something is missing, [please let me know](mailto:mail@qwtel.com).
 Should you discover a mistake in the docs (or a bug in general) feel free to [open an issue](https://github.com/hydecorp/hydejack/issues) on GitHub.

-**NOTE**: While this manual tries to be beginner-friendly, as a user of Jekyll it is assumed that you are comfortable running shell commands and editing text files.
+While this manual tries to be beginner-friendly, as a user of Jekyll it is assumed that you are comfortable running shell commands and editing text files.
-{:.message}
+{:.note}

 Buyers of the PRO version can jump straight to [installation for PRO buyers](install.md#pro-version), or [upgrades for PRO buyers](upgrade.md#pro-version).